timb-machine-mirrors/CoolerVoid-codecat/readme.md

 ```

-This end point /api/users, run only one time in first deploy, if you try to send request again to insert user, the endpoint return 404... is for security.
+These endpoint /API/users run only once in the first deployment.
+If you try to send a request again to insert a user, the endpoint return 404... is for security.

-Go to this following "https://127.0.0.1:50093/front/auth/".
+Go to the following "https://127.0.0.1:50093/front/auth/".
-Now you can enter in this system auth, use login "admin", pass "rubrik123".
+Now you can enter this system-auth, use login "admin", pass "rubrik123".

 *Note About TLS:* You can configure and load your TLS cert in "wsgi.py".

-## How you can use it ?
+## How can you use it?
 Please study the doc.
 https://github.com/CoolerVoid/codecat/blob/master/doc/raptor.pdf